w3c/odrl/W3C-ODRL-Workshop-2026/index.md

 ## Submitting a Proposal

-To propose a talk or position paper, please submit:
+To propose a Talk or Position Paper, please submit:

 1. Name
 2. Affiliation
-3. Short biography (2–3 sentences)
+3. Short biography (2–3 sentences) or LinkedIn link
-4. Proposed talk title and abstract (3–5 sentences), or
+4. Talk title and abstract (3–5 sentences), **or**
 6. Position Paper (2 to 4 pages)

+Both the Talk and Position Paper should shape consensus and the future direction of ODRL with constructive proposals, concrete real-world examples and use cases, and surface new and innovative approaches for ODRL.

 Submission details: *TBD (form or email to be announced)*